ladder-b/jsmxq-react/README.md

 `jsmxq-react` provides class XRComponent, which your component should extend.
 Any component extending XRComponent can take part in messaging.

+To post a message, use function post(subject, msgBody) and to respond to incoming message, implement function onMessageReceive(msg).
+You will get msgBody in msg.content field.
+Before you can receive any message, you will have to add subjects to your watched subjects.
+A subject could be string or regular expression.
+You use function subscriber.addSubject(subject: string | RegExt) to add subject.
+Pl note regular expression as a subject is not possible when posting a message, it can be only used when adding to a subject.
+Any number of subjects can be added.

 Please have a look at example below.
 In this example we create a simple text edit field with validation.

 Please note following in the example